 Version Reviewed: 1.1.1

-What I like: Easy to get into, enough factors to make combat interesting, challenging.
+to get into, enough factors to make combat interesting, challenging.

 Not So Much: Dated visuals, click-heavy controls, can’t specify attack path, a little slow, limited resolution choices.